xan105/node-nodeRT/README.md

 },
 ```

-Electron should already be installed in your project as electron's `packages.json` file will be read to determine electron's ABI.
+Electron's `packages.json` file will be read to determine Electron's ABI.

 ⚠️ NodeRT should be loaded in the main process [NodeRT#158](https://github.com/NodeRT/NodeRT/issues/158)